coriolisinstruments/EurorackModules/1U_LPG/README.md

 4. Sweep the CV voltage manually to see when the maximum volume is reached.
 It should be almost at the end.
 Maxing out to soon?
 Increase your R_VAC values.
 5. At about 4-5V's the volume at the output should be about half (perceived) of what you get as maximum.

-### How to build a DIY vactrol
+### More on DIY vactrol

-There are some good online tutorials about this (shamelessly copied from the Two Tone github page):
+Aside from our own build guide, there are some good online tutorials about this (shamelessly copied from the Two Tone github page):

 <http://guitarpcb.com/PDF%20Files/DIY%20Vactrol.pdf>